tomsquest/baylessj.github.io/_posts/2020-06-09-iris-handwire.md

 The major hurdle for me was the extreme DIY nature of hand wiring the keyboard.
 The Hot Dox was incredibly easy to build by comparison, I didn't have to break out the soldering iron once for that kit.
-That being said, building the Iris gave me a much better understanding of how keyboards and [QMK](https://docs.qmk.fm/#/) work.
+That being said, building the Iris gave me a much better understanding of how the keyboard and [QMK](https://docs.qmk.fm/#/) work.
+Overall I would recommend the experience but it's definitely not trivial.

 ## The Build